appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-dynamodb.md

 ### DescribeTimeToLive

 This operation returns information about the Time to Live (TTL) status of a given table, identified by its name.
-For example, the following shows TTL status for a table `users`:
+For example, the following shows the TTL status for a table `users`:

 ```json
 {